A US military refueling plane crashed in Iraq, killing 4. Here's what to know

 Refueling typically happens at the back of the plane, where the boom operator is located.
 A fuel boom is lowered to connect with fighters, bombers or other aircraft.
 On many of the planes, the boom operator works lying face down while looking out of a window on the underside of the plane.

 Some KC-135s can also refuel planes from pods on their wings.
-The tankers also have room above the fuel stores to carry cargo or passengers if needed.
+The tankers also have room to carry cargo or passengers if needed.

 Refueling tankers could play an increasingly important role if the Iran war drags on, as U.S. aircraft may need to fly longer missions to pursue Iranian forces retreating deeper into the country, said Yang.